SujanaDaniel/project-manager-casestudy/README.md

 Project Manager Case Study Build Notes:

 Application Structure:
-Parent maven project(project-manager-aggregator) with two dependent modules - For building and packaging both service and UI into a jar. project-manager-service - Maven Spring boot project for exposing rest endpoints + MySql. project-manager-ui - Angular CLI for building UI.
+Parent maven project(project-manager-aggregator) with two dependent modules - For building and packaging both the service and UI into a jar. project-manager-service - Maven Spring boot project for exposing rest endpoints + MySql. project-manager-ui - Angular CLI for building UI.